NASAMS: Current operators

 The NASAMS fire units were ordered in 2019, making Qatar the 11th client.
 Qatar is the first country to procure AMRAAM-ER, the surface-to-air extended-range variant.
-A modification of the contract with Raytheon was made in 2020, and the total value of the contract amounted to USD $346.5 million.
+A modification of the contract with Raytheon was made in 2020, and the total value of the contract amounted to US$346.5 million.
 It was used among others to protect the 2022 FIFA World Cup.

 The fire units are based on the UNIMOG platform.